 Visitors will be treated to dust-free skies and an abundance of baby animals and migratory birds during the wettest period of the year (March to May).
 However, the wildlife will be harder to track down and driving conditions will be testing, to say the least.
 Your best bets for animal spotting are the other months of the year, which are drier and sunnier.

 With over 500 bird species recorded, Nairobi NP probably gives Kenya’s capital the longest bird list of all cities in the world.
 The park’s substantial area of undisturbed grassland is of great importance for species such as the restricted-range Jackson’s widowbird, which breeds here regularly after good rains.
 Other grassland birds include ostriches, secretary birds, and bustards.
 Nairobi NP is a popular birding destination and it’s easy to book a full or half-day guided birding trip at short notice.

 Nairobi NP offers good bird watching throughout the year, but the best time is from November to April when the migrants from Europe and North Africa are present.
 Many species are nesting at this time as it coincides with the breeding season.
 The spectacular Jackson’s widowbird displays from March to May.
-Although good for birding, April tends to be very wet and is a less productive time for general wildlife viewing.

 Wildlife viewing is at its finest in the Dry season (when animals can easily be seen around water sources), from June to September, although it’s possible to visit Nairobi NP any time.
 Wildlife watching is usually more difficult during the long rains (March to May) and the short rains (October to November).
 During these months, rainfall might restrict game drives and the grass tends to be very high.